-In a twist absolutely nobody saw coming, the internet decided to focus itself this week on a controversy about Hilaria Baldwin's family and, more specifically, her accent and heritage.
-There's a disappearing/reappearing Spanish accent, a video of her apparently forgetting how to say "cucumber" in English, discrepancies regarding where she was born and grew up... it's a lot.
-So let's unpack what's been going on.
+In a twist absolutely nobody saw coming, at the very tail end of 2020, the internet decided to focus itself on a controversy about Hilaria Baldwin's background and accent.
+Desperate for something other than the pandemic and a brewing political disaster to focus on, the social media hordes focused themselves on a disappearing/reappearing Spanish accent, a video of Baldwin apparently forgetting how to say "cucumber" in English, and discrepancies regarding where she was born and grew up.

-It all started when Twitter user @lenibriscoe tweeted, "You have to admire Hilaria Baldwin’s commitment to her decade long grift where she impersonates a Spanish person."
+It all started right before Christmas when Twitter user @lenibriscoe tweeted, "You have to admire Hilaria Baldwin’s commitment to her decade long grift where she impersonates a Spanish person."
 They backed up this claim that Baldwin has perhaps exaggerated her Spanish identity with a deep dive into past TV appearances and social media posts by the celebrity yoga instructor.
-In these earlier clips, she does have a much more pronounced Spanish accent than she does in more recent Instagram videos and other appearances.

 Baldwin's official CAA speaker's page states she was born in Mallorca, an island in Spain, and was raised in Boston.
 Earlier this year, Baldwin claimed on the Cocktails and Conversations with Cat and Nat podcast that she came to the United States at 19 to attend NYU, but there's plenty of evidence that she spent large portions of her childhood — and was educated in — in the Boston area.